S-A-S-26/Vim-Commands/README.md

 10. e for end of line.
 11. ^ for begging of line which is not an empty string.
 12. F to jump backwards followed by the character wherever need to jump.
+13. press ma to bookmark the line so i could move back to it using backtick.
 ## Neo Vim
 1. ctrl+w+v to split view
 2. space s for opening search